 What is Industry 4.0?
 Almost everyone has heard of it, but few can articulate what it means and why it is imperative that procurement and supply chain professionals have a firm grasp on its implications to their organisations.
 That needs to change, because Industry 4.0 is likely to have a significant impact and influence on the future of supply chain and procurement including the practitioner skillset required.

-Every supply chain and procurement team should begin by taking the time to understand the challenges faced by their industry or organization, and then realize how this suite of emerging Industry 4.0 technology – in collaboration with the right people, processes, and governance – can be flexed to solve those supply chain challenges.
+Every supply chain and procurement team should begin by taking the time to understand the challenges faced by their industry or organisation, and then realise how this suite of emerging Industry 4.0 technology – in collaboration with the right people, processes, and governance – can be flexed to solve those supply chain challenges.

-Complete the form below to read the article, learn from a variety of Industry 4.0 experts, watch their videos, and understand how embracing I4.0 technology can enhance the value of your procurement program.
+Complete the form below to read the article, learn from a variety of Industry 4.0 experts, watch their videos, and understand how embracing I4.0 technology can enhance the value of your procurement programme.

 Industry 4.0, also known as the Fourth Industrial Revolution, is based around four core principles: